-Green Beaver consists of a three piece band, which includes John Negro on vocals and guitar, and Dave Taylor on drums and vocals.
+Green Beaver consists of a four piece band, which includes John Negro on vocals and guitar, and Dave Taylor on drums and vocals.

 For more information on each members' Bio, click on their respective links.